-(By Nino Orto) When you want to know the anger of the citizens of Mosul towards the central government after the eviction of Islamic State fighters from most of the city you have just to talk with Saddam Hussein.
-Of course, not the dictator, but a local teacher who is still proudly showing off an identity card with the name his parents have named him forty five years ago in honor of the strongman of Iraq.“My name is Saddam and all three of my sons are named Saddam because I love him, Saddam was the best commander in Iraq” he said.
+(By Nino Orto) After Islamic State’s defeat from Mosul to really understand the resentment of the city towards the central government you have just to talk with Saddam Hussein.
+Of course, not the dictator, but a local teacher who is still proudly show off his identity card with the name his parents have named him forty five years ago: “my name is Saddam and all three of my sons are named Saddam because I love him, Saddam was the best commander in Iraq” he said.

-But Saddam said he did not support this thesis .
-He said that on the one hand is undoubtely true that he lost his salary because of the jihadist organization when Baghdad stopped sending money to pay government employees in areas controlled by Islamic State.
-But on the other hand, like many in Mosul, he believe that is undergoing a lengthy discrimination process by the central government to the Sunni provinces of the country, which is considered unfair.
+“Our” Saddam did not support this thesis .
+He says it is undoubtedly true that many lost their salaries because of the jihadist organization, as Baghdad stopped the flows of money to the areas controlled by Islamic State.
+On the other hand, like many in Mosul, he believe that is undergoing a lengthy discrimination process by the central government to the Sunni provinces of the country, which is widely considered unfair.

-The battle for the liberation of Mosul from Islamic State is in its seventh month and has became the biggest ground battle in Iraq since 2003.
-Many areas of the city have been under full government control since late last year but there is no water or electricity yet.
-Authorities have put up new paintings with photographs of the city’s historic landmarks or the Tigris River with a message urging citizens to return to normal life.
-However beneath it there are also Shiite religious slogans that government forces painted.
+The battle for the liberation of Mosul from Islamic State took more than one year to be accomplished and became the biggest ground battle in Iraq since 2003.
+The entire city have been under full government control since July 2017 however, there is still no water or electricity in extensive parts of the city.
+Authorities have put up new paintings with photographs of the city’s historic landmarks or the Tigris River with a message urging citizens to return to normal life as well many Shiite religious slogans from government forces.
 A situation that some Sunni residents say it makes them feel under occupation.

 “Politics has been dominated by sectarian and political groups” said Wael Faisal, an electronic hardware vendor from the city, referring to slogans on the walls.
 “Baghdad has not implemented any development projects in Mosul since 2003, that’s the true” he added.